budapest view over the tower

-17 Magical Things to Do in Budapest in Winter
+17 Magical Things to Do in Budapest in Winter [2024-2025]

-From the adorable Christmas market stalls selling steamy lángos and flaky, cinnamon-flecked chimney cakes to warming up in thermal waters amidst a lightly falling snow, experiencing Budapest in winter is a dream come true.
+From the adorable Christmas market stalls selling steamy lรกngos and flaky, cinnamon-flecked chimney cakes to warming up in thermal waters amidst a lightly falling snow, experiencing Budapest in winter is a dream come true.

 I first fell in love with Budapest when I stayed there for two weeks last July, making the most of the long summer days despite the intense heat.
+After that visit, Budapest clawed its way firmly to its spot as one of my favorite cities in Europe and I knew I had to return.

-Planning your winter trip to Budapest at the last minute?
+ย Planning your winter trip to Budapest at the last minute?

 Here are my quick picks on what to do & where to stay!

-🍷 Top Budapest Winter Experiences:
+🍷ย Top Budapest Winter Experiences:

-1. Budapest Food Tour (try over twenty samples!)
+1.ย Budapest Food Tour (try over twenty samples!)

 2. Budapest Wine Tasting Class (eight wines with pairings)

-3. Gellert Baths and/or Szechenyi Baths Entry (gorgeous thermal bathhouses)
+3.ย Gellert Baths and/or Szechenyi Baths Entry (gorgeous thermal bathhouses)

-🏨 Best Budapest Hotels:
+🏨ย Best Budapest Hotels:

-1. Aria Hotel (most classic luxury option in Budapest)
+1.ย Aria Hotel (most classic luxury option in Budapest)

 2. D8 Hotel (eclectic, modern hotel with a fun personality)